python/cpython/Doc/c-api/arg.rst

    A simpler form of parameter retrieval which does not use a format string to specify the types of the arguments.
-Functions which use this method to retrieve their parameters should be declared as :const:`METH_VARARGS` in function or method tables.
+Functions which use this method to retrieve their parameters should be declared as :c:macro:`METH_VARARGS` in function or method tables.
 The tuple containing the actual parameters should be passed as *args*; it must actually be a tuple.
 The length of the tuple must be at least *min* and no more than *max*; *min* and *max* may be equal.
 Additional